 COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

-As we deal with the challenges of life in quarantine, many young people continue to gather in large groups, not wear masks and disregard coronavirus precautions.
+In 2020, when we faced the challenges of life in quarantine, many young people continued to gather in large groups, didn't wear masks and disregarded coronavirus precautions.

-So it’s not surprising that more young adults under the age of 30 are testing positive for COVID-19.
-While the numbers may be due to expanded testing and detection, we also know that many young people are not physical distancing as they should be.
+So it’s not surprising that more young adults under the age of 30 began to test positive for COVID-19.
+While the numbers may have been due to expanded testing and detection, we also know that many young people were not physical distancing as they should have been.

-Experts are urging young people to take the virus more seriously.
+Experts urged young people to take the virus more seriously.
 Even when they have mild symptoms or no symptoms at all, young adults can easily spread the virus to older adults and those with underlying health issues — who are at higher risk for serious complications from the virus.